insin/forum/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This function should accept raw post text input by the user, returning a version
-of it which has been transform and escaped for display.
-It is important that the
+of it which has been transformed and escaped for display.
+It is important that
-output of this function has been made safe for direct inclusion in templates, as
+the output of this function has been made safe for direct inclusion in templates,
-no further escaping will be performed.
+as no further escaping will be performed.

 For example, given the raw post text::